 Alien (1979) was one of the great classics of science-fiction cinema and is possibly the most influential genre film of the last quarter century.
 It spawned three sequels – James Cameron’s Aliens (1986), which is as much a fan favourite as the original, as well as Alien3 (1992) and Alien: Resurrection (1997).
 Predator (1987), mounted as an action vehicle for Arnold Schwarzenegger, was one of the better attempts to copy Alien.
-This also spawned two direct sequels Predator 2 (1990) and the subsequent Predators (2010).
+This also spawned several direct sequels Predator 2 (1990), Predators (2010) and The Predator (2018).
 AVP: Alien vs. Predator represents the bringing together of the two film franchises.

 Around 2003, there suddenly became much interest in the idea of monster/classic character team-ups – there was the adaptation of The League of Extraordinary Gentlemen (2003) featuring various characters from Victorian literature and then Van Helsing (2004), a big-budget revamping of a 1940s Universal monster bash.
 Most of all, there was the success of Freddy vs. Jason (2003) where New Line Cinema brought together the two franchises that they had under one roof – the Friday the 13th and the A Nightmare on Elm Street series – to duel it out.
 (Freddy vs. Jason had been a project of equal popularity on the rumour mill and had as many spec scripts floating around the internet as Alien vs. Predator did).